 This course studies children's developmental stages from birth through age two.
 Principles of curriculum design and implementation for this age group are examined in accordance with theories of infant-toddler learning and development.
+Students are required to complete formal and/or informal field experiences.
 Prerequisite: CHS111.